-Williams Student Village
+Williams Student Village Townhomes

-J. Howard Williams Student Village, located north of the main campus across Seminary Drive, provides one-, two-, and three-bedroom housing for 420 families.
-252 of the 420 housing units are the result of recent construction.
+J. Howard Williams Student Village Townhomes, 120 families.
+These townhomes are all two floors and boast access to two playgrounds and open spaces.
 The project is named for the fourth president of the seminary, who presided over its early beginnings.